Sleep hygiene tips

 4. Ensure that you have a good, supportive bed

 As March is National Bed Month, it is a great time to think about your bedroom.
 Is your bed old and uncomfortable?
 If so, then even if you are doing all the right things to help you sleep, you may struggle to sleep when you lie down on an unsupportive bed.
-Watch this video from the Sleep Council about the importance of a comfortable bed for a great night’s sleep and take a look at And So To Bed’s bed collection.
+Watch this video from the Sleep Council about the importance of a comfortable bed for a great night’s sleep and take a look at And So To Bed’s luxury bed collection.

 5. Avoid heavy meals around bedtime